daily-scrum/domain_neutral/README.md

 user.role.project_manager?
 ```

-The above 2 examples are implemented as a part of the SymbolizedClass module, the DomainNeutral gem exposes.
+The above 2 examples are implemented as a part of the SymbolizedClass module that the DomainNeutral gem exposes.
+There are other methods as well, such as `collection`, `is_one_of?` and `is_none_of?`
 See [SymbolizedClass](lib/domain_neutral/symbolized_class.rb) for details.